metio/reguloj/README.md

 engine.infer(rules, context);
 ```

-Note that the order of the collection dictates the evaluation order of your rules - if order does matter, use `List` rather than `Set`.
+Note that the order of the collection dictates the evaluation order of your rules - if order does matter, use `List` rather than `Set` as a `Collection` implementation.

 ### Creating rules

-A [rule](https://github.com/metio/reguloj/blob/main/src/main/java/wtf/metio/reguloj/Rule.java) has a (unique) name and runs in a given context.
+A [rule](https://github.com/metio/reguloj/blob/main/src/main/java/wtf/metio/reguloj/Rule.java) has a name and runs in a given context.
 Additionally, it can be checked whether a rule fires in a given context.

 Either implement the `Rule` interface yourself and or use the supplied rule implementation and builder.
 A standard rule is composed of a `java.util.function.Predicate` and `java.util.function.Consumer`.
 Both interfaces require you to implement only a single method and do not restrict you in any way.
 Complex rules can be created by grouping or chaining predicates/consumers together with the help of several utility methods.
 The following example creates a rule composed of 2 predicates and 2 consumers: